 Our department is home to outstanding faculty and academic programs and serves as a center for innovative research.
-The department's signature strengths are in the sociology of health and aging, the sociology of religion, sociological theory, and comparative and global sociology.
+The department's signature strengths are in sociological theory, the sociology of aging, the sociology of gender, and historical sociology.

 Sociology faculty have published and contributed chapters to numerous books, including most recently:

 Brekhus, Wayne & Gabe Ignatow, eds.
 (2019).
 The Oxford Handbook of Cognitive Sociology.
 New York: Oxford University Press.

 McCaffree, Kevin (2017).
 The Secular Landscape.
 Palgrave Macmillan.

 Zafirovski, Milan (2017).
 Identifying a Free Society: Conditions and Indicators.
 Brill.

 Ignatow, Gabe & Rada Mihalcea (2017).
 An Introduction to Text Mining.
 Thousand Oaks, CA: Sage Publications